 A Summary of Child Car Seat Laws in Indiana

-- All children under age 1 who weigh less than 20 pounds are required to ride on a rear-facing seat.
+All children under age 1 or who weigh less than 20 pounds are required to ride on a rear-facing seat.

-- Children who are 1 year or older and weigh at least 20 pounds can ride on a forward-facing car seat.
+Children who are 1 year or older OR weigh at least 20 pounds can ride on a forward-facing car seat.

 In Indiana, all children under age 1 who weigh less than 20 pounds are required to ride on a rear-facing seat.
 However, it is safe for your child to remain in a rear-facing seat for as long as possible.
 As of today, this type of seat can support children of up to 30-35 pounds.
 This means your child may likely exceed the manufacturer’s height and weight requirements when closer to age 4, after which he or she can safely graduate to the next seat.
 A rear-facing seat should always be secured in the back seat and away from a functional airbag.